 Magazines can be reloaded by pushing the magazine release button, which will eject the magazine from under the grip to be physically refilled.

 As the name suggests, the trigger is supposed to be pulled to release the bullet from the chamber or magazine.
 Some triggers are hard, while some are soft.
 Both feature a safety option that ensures that a slight pull of the trigger does not fire.
 It has about a few centimeters of a free-flowing trigger, after which point the gun will shoot.

 The aim is situated on top of the upper receiver right at the front.
 The aim for other guns varies, but with a 9mm, the aim features a simple space between which the target has to be.
 Always remember that the aim may not be exactly accurate, as recoil and other factors can take the bullet somewhere else.

-These are basic functions and parts which can be found in almost any 9mm pistol available.
+These are basic functions and parts that can be found in almost any 9mm pistol available.
 They are fairly easy to understand for a beginner.

 It is to be noted that these pistols are also easy to disassemble and put back together.
 Hence, cleaning, replacing or maintaining the parts of a 9mm gun is a simple task.
 However, it is recommended that a tutorial or the instruction manual is strictly followed to avoid any dangerous mishaps.